Course Syllabus

 • Understand how to set the granularity of a Kimball star or snowflake schema from disparate sources using interpolation and extrapolation of data through the Extract, Transform, and Load (ETL) process.

-• Understand how to translate Online Transactional Processing (OLAP) repositories using Extract, Transform, and Load (ETL) methodologies that implement the Kimball method.
+• Understand how to translate Online Transactional Processing(OLTP) repositories using Extract, Transform, and Load (ETL) methodologies that implement the Kimball method and what Online Analytical Processing (OLAP) is.

 • Understand the telemetry and technical debt of IT solutions.